pblottiere/pblottiere.github.io/projects/index.md

 scenario written in YAML.
 It is now deployed in continuous integration on qgis4 server to generate
 <a href="http://tests.qgis.org/perf_test/graffiti/">daily performance reports</a>.

+## Snail

+Still with the aim of monitoring performances, I developped a dedicated QGIS desktop plugin named <a href="https://plugins.qgis.org/plugins/snail/">snail</a>.
+For now, it allows to monitor the CPU and RAM consumption used by QGIS Desktop as well as to trigger a warning when a specified amout of RAM is exceeded.
+More functionalities will come over time.

 <hr/>
 # Point Clouds